neurobioinfo/scrnabox/README_HTO.md

 ```

 #### DGE contrasts
-In this step, one can run the contrast on clustered result, which can be done on genotype and genotype-cell.
+At this stage, it is possible to perform a contrast analysis on the clustered results, either at the genotype level or at the genotype-cell level

 ###### Genotype
-There is a file ${SCRNABOX_PWD}/job_info/parameters/step8_contrast_main.txt, with columns of cont_name,control,ex_control,all, you can write the genotype contrast here, then select `--genotype T` to run the genotype contrast.
+You can find a file called `${SCRNABOX_PWD}/job_info/parameters/step8_contrast_main.txt`, which contains columns for `cont_name`, `control`, `ex_control`, and `all`.
+You can specify genotype contrasts in this file and then use the `--genotype T` option to run the genotype contrast

 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \